esp-rs/std-training/book/src/02_4_hello_board.md

 > - Building your project and flashing it with `espflash`: `cargo build --release && espflash target/riscv32imc-esp-espidf/release/hardware-check`
 > This modification is applied to all the projects in the training for convenience.

-The board LED should turn yellow on startup, and then, depending on whether a Wifi connection could be established, either turn red (error) or blink, alternating green and blue, in case of succeeding.
-In case of a Wifi error, a diagnostic message will also show up at the bottom, e.g.:
+The board LED should turn yellow on startup, and then, depending on whether a Wi-Fi connection could be established, either turn red (error) or blink, alternating green and blue, in case of succeeding.
+In case of a Wi-Fi error, a diagnostic message will also show up at the bottom, e.g.:

 ```console
 Error: could not connect to Wi-Fi network: ESP_ERR_TIMEOUT
 ```
 > ⚠️ You will get an `ESP_ERR_TIMEOUT` error also in case your network name or password are incorrect, so double-check those.

-## Extra information about building, flashing and monitoring
+## Extra Information About Building, Flashing and Monitoring

 If you want to try to build without flashing, you can run: